Barrysm/baidu_task/README.md

-Baidu front-end college tasks are in this repository.
+Baidu institute of Front End Technology tasks are in this repository.